melwel74/Professional-Readme/professionalReadMe.md

-# Professional ReadMe
+# Professional Readme
-  Melvin Welton
+  melwel74
-  A command line application that dynamically generates a professional Readme.md file from a user's input using the Inquirer Package
+  To quickly make a professional readme file

-  Inquirer package
+  using node js

-  To quickly create a readme file
+  to quickly make a readme

   anyone can contribute

-  I tested
+  node